SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 7hr**

 # May 27, 2025
-  Added USB c then researched and added a level shifter for my LED data line.
+  Added USB c, and an encoder, then researched and added a level shifter for my LED data line as well as making smaller changes and finishing routing.

   ![image](https://github.com/user-attachments/assets/011e30ae-d171-4e4c-8640-85a76201bff5)
   **Total time spent today: 4hr**